QGOpt: Riemannian optimization for quantum technologies: QGOpt API

 \subsection{Optimizers}

 The Riemannian optimizers implemented in QGOpt are inherited from TensorFlow optimizers and hence have the same API.
-The main difference is that one should also pass an example of manifold while defining an optimizer.
-An example of manifold guides the optimizer and preserves the manifold's constraints.
+The main difference is that one should also pass an example of manifold while defining an optimizer, which guides the optimizer and preserves the manifold's constraints.
 Two optimizers are implemented, that are among the most popular in machine learning: Riemannian versions of Adam \cite{kingma2014adam} and SGD \cite{10.2307/2236626}.

-If $m$ is a manifold element and lr is a learning rate (optimization step size), then the Adam and SGD optimizers can be initialized as follows:
+If $m$ is a manifold element and lr is a learning rate (optimization step size), then the Adam and SGD optimizers can be initialized as:

-Note that some other attributes like the momentum value of the SGD optimizer or the AMSGrad modification of the Adam optimizer, can also be specified.
+Note that some other attributes like the momentum value of the SGD optimizer or the AMSGrad modification of the Adam optimizer can also be specified.